UEA-digital-human-group/paper-review-meshtalk/slides/slides.md

 - 250 subjects
 - 50 phonetically balanced sentences each
 - 30 fps, 80 cameras, 6k vertices on the mesh
+- audio 16khz
 - 13 hours total

+--

+Split on sentences for train and testing

+- 40 sentences for training
+- 10 sentences for testing

+--

+## Audio Feature Extraction

+80D Mel Spectrogram (Fbank) 10ms window

+600ms (-500 to +100) for each mesh

 ---